 7. Integration is the key to smart self-service

 By integrating self-service with business processes and back-end systems, you can create online forms that are more interactive and intelligent, with auto-complete features and the ability to give customers smart recommendations about services or further information they may need.
-Understanding current Business Process Management and re-mapping them is the first step to streamlining processes.
+Understanding current and re-mapping them is the first step to streamlining processes.